Sugar Research Institute: First floor

-The first floor of the Institute building is primarily made up of laboratory and ancillary spaces.
+The first floor of the institute building is primarily made up of laboratory and ancillary spaces.
 A central corridor opens off the upper level of the entrance hall.
 The corridor merges into large laboratory spaces at the end of each wing.

 The upper level of the entrance hall is in the form of a gallery overlooking the entrance.
 The words "ER Behne Laboratory" are located on the south wall at the head of the stairs.
 The words "ER Behne Laboratory" are located on the south wall at the head of the stairs.
-The laboratory is named for Edmund Rowlands Behne who was on the Board of Directors of the Institute from 1949-1975 serving as Deputy Chairman between 1964-1973 and as Chairman from 1973-1975.
+The laboratory is named for Edmund Rowlands Behne who was on the board of directors of the institute from 1949 to 1975, serving as deputy chairman between 1964 and 1973 and as chairman from 1973 to 1975.

 The colours of the glass mosaic floor below are repeated, without the grid pattern.
 The steel balustrade and timber hand rail continue round the gallery.
 Male and female toilets open off the east side of the gallery.

 As with the ground floor, the east wing is the more unified in its detail design and use of fittings and fixed furniture.
 While laboratory fittings in both wings are in similar configurations, their detailing, fittings and tap ware are distinctive.
 The fittings in the east wing are generally more robust and carefully detailed.
 Those in the west wing are a mix of open benches and units similar to those in the east wing.
 There has been a considerable amount of alteration to all the laboratories with the installation of equipment such as fume cupboards and electrical installations.

 The laboratory at the eastern end of the east wing has a quarry tile floor which may be a later addition.
 Elsewhere floors are vinyl tile, some of which show signs of heavy use.

 As with the ground floor air conditioning has been introduced to various parts of the upper floor in an ad hoc manner.
 Some areas have lowered ceilings concealing the ducting while in other areas (mainly the east wing) the ducting has been located in the roof space.